dnsimple/dnsimple-support/content/articles/purchasing-ssl-certificates.markdown

 1. Scroll to the certificate section.
 Click <label>Get an SSL Certificate</label> to start the order.
 1. Follow the instructions to request the certificate.

-    1. [Read this article](/articles/ssl-certificate-hostname) to determine the appropriate common name of your SSL certificate.
+    1. [Read this article](/articles/ssl-certificate-names) to determine the appropriate host name of your SSL certificate.
     1. Enter the certificate common name.
 Use an `*` to request a wildcard certificate.
     1. Select a Contact from your contact list.
 The contact information will be used to generate the certificate request (CSR).
     1. Change the number of years if you want to purchase a certificate for more than 1 year.
 The [multi-year SSL certificate](/articles/can-multi-year-ssl-certificates) feature is only available to new plans.